For release on September 11, 2019, 11-00 EDT

 About the Potential Gas Committee

-The Potential Gas Committee (PGC), an incorporated, nonprofit organization, consists of ~80 knowledgeable and highly experienced volunteer members who work in the natural gas exploration, production, transportation and distribution industries and in technical services and consulting sectors.
+The Potential Gas Committee (PGC) consists of ~80 knowledgeable and highly experienced volunteer members who work in the natural gas exploration, production, transportation and distribution industries and in technical services and consulting sectors.
 The PGC benefits from the input of respected technical advisors and observers from federal and state government agencies, academia, and various industry and research organizations in the United States.
 Although the PGC functions independently, the Potential Gas Agency (PGA) at the Colorado School of Mines provides the Committee with guidance, technical assistance, training and administrative support, and assists in member recruitment and outreach.
 The PGA receives financial support from prominent E&P companies, gas pipeline companies and distributors, trade associations and individuals.